finom/use-change/README.md

 [![npm version](https://badge.fury.io/js/use-change.svg)](https://badge.fury.io/js/use-change) [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/) [![Build status](https://github.com/finom/use-change/actions/workflows/main.yml/badge.svg)](https://github.com/finom/use-change/actions)

-> The most minimalistic React state library on the market with [zero dependencies](https://bundlephobia.com/package/use-change)
+> The most minimalistic React state library on the market with [zero dependencies](https://bundlephobia.com/package/use-change) and `React.useState`-like syntax

 With this hook application state is defined as a nested object and the properties of the object are listened with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 No reducers, actions, observers, middlewares.
-Just one hook and some secondary API that you can ignore.
+Just one hook and some secondary API that you can ignore if you don't need it.

 Components that call `useChange` listen to only those properties that they actually need but never updated if something else is changed 🏎️.